andrew/ultimate-awesome/README.md

 - [awesome-twitter-tools](https://github.com/hridaydutta123/awesome-twitter-tools) - A curated list of awesome twitter tools.
 - [awesome-cafezin](https://github.com/LetticiaNicoli/awesome-cafezin) - Lista pra vc que está buscando um cafezin incrível ☕️ ✨  🇧🇷 .
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
+- [awesome-layout-generators](https://github.com/josephkj/awesome-layout-generators) - An awesome list of layout generation papers.
 - [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [Awesome-Few-Shot-Class-Incremental-Learning](https://github.com/zhoudw-zdw/Awesome-Few-Shot-Class-Incremental-Learning) - Awesome Few-Shot Class-Incremental Learning.
 - [awesome-sui](https://github.com/move-cn/awesome-sui) - Awesome-sui.
 - [awesome-bio-datasets](https://github.com/OpenGene/awesome-bio-datasets) - Awesome-bio-datasets.
 - [Awesome-NLP-Resources](https://github.com/Robofied/Awesome-NLP-Resources) - This repository contains landmark research papers in Natural Language Processing that came out in this century.
-- [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .